Today I’m sharing the first kiss between Mara and Jacques in Rogue’s Hostage, my French and Indian War historical romance.

 Fate delivered them into each other’s arms.
-Will love be what sets them free?
+Will love set them free?

 Will their tragic union fall to a murderous musket, or can they find everlasting love?

-Rogue’s Hostage is a riveting standalone historical romance.
-If you like strong characters, enemies-to-lovers stories, and richly detailed histories, then you’ll adore this sensual adventure.
+Rogue’s Hostage is a gorgeous standalone historical romance.
+If you like strong characters, enemies-to-lovers stories, and richly detailed histories, then you’ll adore Linda McLaughlin’s sensual adventure.